erbridge/govuk-prototype-template/README.md

 created during the build.
 You, therefore, need to run or build the project once to avoid warnings about missing dependencies.

+#### Using SCSS

+This project supports SCSS as an optional feature.
+If you don't want to write SCSS, you can still write plain CSS.

+To opt in to SCSS, add `lang="scss"` to your `<style>` tags in Svelte files.

 ## Using the directory structure

 Sapper expects to find two directories in the root of your project — `src` and